speech clinician demonstrating throat technique to 5-year-old girl

 The clinical program ensures clinical competence in speech-language pathology necessary for employment in healthcare and educational settings, private practice, or industry.
 Successful completion of this program allows students to meet the academic and clinical requirements for the American Speech-Language-Hearing Association (ASHA) certification and to pursue the Illinois state certification required for speech-language pathology in the public schools.
 The program is accredited by the Council on Academic Accreditation in Speech-Language Pathology and Audiology.
 The clinical MA program requires a minimum of 60 graduate hours.

-Federal Disclosure for MA-SLP Program
+Federal Disclosure for SHS MA (Clinical) Programs

-Note: This disclosure is being made in compliance with federal regulation 34 CFR §668.43 and the State Authorization and Reciprocity Agreements Manual.
+Note: This disclosure is being made in compliance with federal regulation 34 CFR §668.43(link opens in new window) and the State Authorization and Reciprocity Agreements Manual(link opens in new window).

 Curriculum